armanexplorer/golden-codes/_gitlab/api.md

 ---
-title: Gitlab API
+title: all about Gitlab API
 ---

-# copy all envs and variables
+## copy all envs and variables

 ```bash
 # Get the list of environments and variables from the source project
 SOURCE_PROJECT_ID=18